-It's within convenient proximity for those interested in what the capital has to offer, but it also quite removed from PHC itself.
-Purcellville is close enough to offer students access to Capital Hill, but it isn’t enveloped by the fast-paced, congested life that so often comes with cities.
+It's within convenient proximity for those interested in what the capitol has to offer, but it also quite removed from PHC itself.
+Purcellville is close enough to offer students access to Capitol Hill, but it isn’t enveloped by the fast-paced, congested life that so often comes with cities.

 At the end of the day, Patrick Henry College is blessed to be where it is.

 PHC graduates think clearly, communicate persuasively, and are best equipped to serve Christ faithfully.
 PHC exists for Christ and for liberty.